compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 Tapir.fdata_type(T)
 ```

 # The Rule Abstraction

+A rule must return a `CoDual` and a function to run the reverse-pass, known as the pullback.
+Upon exit from the rule, it must be true that
+1. the state of the arguments / output are the same as they would be had the primal been run, and
+2. the uniqueness of the mapping between address-identified primals and their fdata is maintained.

+Upon exit from the pullback, it must be true that
+1. the primal state is as it was before running the rule,
+2. the fdata for the arguments has been incremented by the fdata in ``D f[x]^\ast (\bar{y})``, and
+3. the rdata for the arguments is equal to the rdata in ``D f[x]^\ast (\bar{y})``.

 Tapir.jl makes use of a rule system which is at first glance similar to the `rrule` function offered by ChainRules.jl.
 However, owing to Tapir.jl's support for mutation (e.g. differentiating through functions which write to arrays) and high degree of precision around the types used to represent (co)-tangent-like data, the number of situations in which the two are identical are actually rather small.